brewchetta/vue-dnd-battle-builder/README.md

 - Can persist battles across sessions
 - Has a personalized battles page showing that user's battles
-- GraphQL for easy information gathering
+- GraphQL for easy information gathering?

+Current Phase:

+- enemy builder page
+- persisting enemies and retrieving them